Are you thinking of becoming a homesteader?

 Man, I wish I was, though!

-I can also attest to the fact that this blender can make some seriously creamy and delicious milkshakes.
+I can also attest to the fact that a blender can make some seriously creamy and delicious milkshakes.

 3. Handheld Mixer